 It your business is struggling to make payment to its creditors, you should consider seeking further advice on whether a “business debt hibernation” could work and whether your business would be eligible.

 For more detailed information on these changes, please see our article here.

 Stay positive and take opportunities

 Ensure that you are continuing to market your business, even if the focus is on methods of marketing which do not cost e.g. social media, reaching out to customers by way of video conference etc. Try and avoid cutting all of your advertising spend if you can because your competitors will likely have reduced theirs which will make your advertising more visible or likely to be heard.
 Now is also a good time to negotiate a good rate with media outlets.
 Stay positive and don’t get bogged down in all the media negativity.
 Like all recessions, this too shall eventually pass.
 Ensure that you are identifying and taking advantage of opportunities that the current crisis creates for your business both now and in the future.

 During this difficult time, it is important to make sure you are getting the right advice.
 Knowing the correct information allows you to consider all of the available options and make the best informed decisions for your business.

 At SRB, we pride ourselves on being great to deal with and getting the best results for great clients.
 Please feel free to call us for a no obligations chat so you can see how good we are!

 The above information is of a general nature only.
 The information contained in this document does in no way constitute legal advice and all readers should contact a law firm for advice relating to your specific circumstances.

 About Anna Fox

-Anna is the Managing Partner of SRB, and former head of our Commercial Team.
+Anna is a senior partner at SRB, and former head of our Commercial Team.
+She also held the firm's Managing Partner position from 2017 until mid-2021.
 She assists clients with major commercial transactions, including structuring business entities and advising on large scale property transactions.
 Anna also advises on securities law compliance.